Archives in Non-Fiction Cinema

 A new course for artists and filmmakers who are interested in using archival material in their work, and scholars who are interested in probing further into the archival turn in non-fiction filmmaking.

 There has been a critical mass of moving image practices utilising and questioning archival material.
 However, many makers have questions relating to necessary ethical considerations and lack practical information on how to use archives successfully in their work.
-Over five weeks, theoretical approaches to archival research, ethical discussions on image reproduction, and the practical application and legal implications of using archival material in non fiction filmmaking will be covered.

 Session 1: Introduction to the use of archives in non-fiction filmmaking (theoretical and historical discussion and examples of different approaches and techniques)